blkluv/arvrtise-website/README.md

-# TechIsHiring Website
+# Arvrtise Website

-TechIsHiring's website, focusing on showcasing the top tweets from the Twitter account and the TechIsHiring newsletter.
+Arvrtise's website, focusing on showcasing the top tweets from the Twitter account and the Arvrtise newsletter.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/TechIsHiring/techishiring-website)